Skip to main content

 About

-Dagger Directive is a multiplayer action game.
+Dagger Directive is a single player and multiplayer tactical shooter game.
 It was developed by Arcane Alpacas LLC and was released on June 3, 2025.
 It received positive reviews from players.

 Roadmap About the GameYou are a member of Task Force Dagger, an elite international special forces unit.
 Your missions take you across the globe—through frozen coasts, dense jungles, and war-torn cities.
 In Dagger Directive, tactical freedom is everything: pick your loadout, choose the time of day, and decide whether to strike hard and fast or move like a ghost.
 Every mission is yours to shap…